zapnap/resque_mailer/README.md

 asynchronously.
 Assumes you're using Resque (http://github.com/defunkt/resque) for your background jobs.

-Note that recent (2.0+) versions of Resque::Mailer only work with Rails 3.x.
+Note that recent (2.0+) versions of Resque::Mailer only work with Rails 3.x or 4.x.
 For a version compatible with Rails 2, specify v1.x in your Gemfile.

 ## Installation